leon4rd/test/README.md

-## What did one plate say to the other plate?
-Dinner is on me!
+## Why did the octopus beat the shark in a fight?
+Because it was well armed.